nathanfaucett/js-messenger_websocket_adapter/README.md

-MessengerWebSocket
+MessengerWebSocketAdaptor
 =======

-MessengerWebSocket for the browser and node.js
+MessengerWebSocketAdaptor for the browser and node.js